slevithan/oniguruma-to-es/README.md

 - With targets before `ES2025`, a handful of Unicode properties that target a specific character case (ex: `\p{Lower}`) can't be used case-insensitively in patterns that contain other characters with a specific case that are used case-sensitively.
   - In other words, almost every usage is fine, including `A\p{Lower}`, `(?i)A\p{Lower}`, `(?i:A)\p{Lower}`, `(?i)A(?-i)\p{Lower}`, and `\w(?i)\p{Lower}`, but not `A(?i)\p{Lower}`.
   - Using these properties case-insensitively is basically never done intentionally, so you're unlikely to encounter this error unless it's catching a mistake.
 - Oniguruma-To-ES uses the version of Unicode supported natively by your JavaScript environment.
-Using Unicode properties via `\p{…}` that require a later version of Unicode than the environment supports results in a runtime error.
-This is an extreme edge case since modern JavaScript environments support recent versions of Unicode, often ahead of Oniguruma.
+Using Unicode properties via `\p{…}` that were added in a later version of Unicode than the environment supports results in a runtime error.
+This is an extreme edge case since modern JavaScript environments support recent versions of Unicode.

 ## 👀 Similar projects